ggerganov/llama.cpp/docs/debugging-tests.md

 # Now that we have the command & arguments needed to run a test, we can debug it with GDB.
 # I copied the command from the above output, your scenario will be different.
 gdb --args /home/ubuntu/workspace/llama.cpp/bin/test-tokenizer-0 "/home/ubuntu/workspace/llama.cpp/tests/../models/ggml-vocab-llama-spm.gguf"

-# In case you're struggling after this, GDB can tell you how to use it (>>> help) & it can do incredible things like inspect the variables of any stackframe previous to the current one to help you see what's led to the issue.
-GDB also makes it easy to revisit a debugging session (see below).
 ```